If your chest hurts. Chest pain in women: a warning sign or a normal phenomenon? What are the symptoms of breast cancer?

 • diseases of other organs and systems of the body.

-Causes of cyclic pain
+Causes of cyclical pain

-Pain during ovulation (rupture of the follicle and release of the egg).
+Painful sensations during ovulation (rupture of the follicle and release of the egg).
 Many women do not feel it.

 Video: Pain in the mammary glands associated with menstruation